robwierzbowski/node-pixrem/README.md

 ## Usage

 Pixrem is a CSS post-processor that, given CSS and a root em value, returns CSS with pixel unit fallbacks or replacements.
-Check the [browser data](http://caniuse.com/rem): if you want to use rem units and support < IE9, Opera Mini, or older Opera Mobile, this post-processor is for you.
+It's based on [browser data](http://caniuse.com/rem) so only needed fallbacks will be added.
+Basically, it's for IE8 or less, and for IE9 & IE10 in the `font` shorthand property and in pseudo-elements.

 ### Example